 Five keys to unlocking the right voice for the platform are:

-- Consistency: General responses and purely informational posts are jarring on a platform designed to spark conversation.
 Every post should feel as though a conversation is flowing.
-The official social media platform establishes a character that embodies the spirit of a unit or service and perfectly aligns to both the military and local culture.
-Being consistent will help the user know what to expect and notice when something is different, like in a crisis when you need their attention.
+The official DoD social media platform establishes a character that embodies the spirit of a unit or service and perfectly aligns with both the military and local culture.
+Being consistent will help the user know what to expect and notice when something is different, like when you need their attention in a crisis.
+The voice should stay consistent across platforms.
+Content needs to be tailored to a specific platform, and the tone should change depending on the purpose of the content.
+Once the voice for your platforms is defined, document this in a social media strategy and create a branding style guide that includes instructions for maintaining brand consistency across all social platforms.

 It is important to align your purpose with the appropriate character and have a voice and tone to support that character.
 This provides the consistency for your audience.
+Additionally, you should always exhibit a high level of professionalism when using official DoD social media.
+More information on how to use social media in the DoD environment is available in DoDI 5400.17.

 Find